ZoneMinder/zmNinja/ISSUE_TEMPLATE.md

-Tip: switch to preview mode to see how the issue will look like after you hit submit.

-Before you submit an issue, please make sure you fill up the template.
+Before you create an issue, please make sure you have read the FAQ at https://github.com/pliablepixels/zmNinja/wiki/FAQ.
+Common questions on API, no image etc are covered there.

 **Platform & OS Version**
 (example only, please edit this line) Android 6.0 Marshmallow